vislab-tecnico-lisboa/HumanAwareness/README.md

 ## ROS Nodes ##

+Detector - Performs pedestrian detection and/or head-and-shoulder detection using Aggregate Channel Features (AFC).
+Also extracts BVT histogram from each detection.

+Tracker  - Performs tracking of people using Multiple Model Adaptive Estimation, and color Re-ID for association.
+It's also responsible to receive feedback from RVIZ to select a target to follow.
+Also controls the gaze with an action.

+Follower - Node responsible for achieving target positions and orientations.

 ## Warning regarding compilation flags ##

 On CMakeLists.txt, line 51.
 Change that line to one of these according to your version of gcc (I will find a way to use an IF to do it later):